Eleonore Sophie of Schleswig-Holstein-Sonderburg

-Eleonore Sophie, Princess of Anhalt-Bernburg (née Princess Eleonore Sophie of Schleswig-Holstein-Sonderburg; 14 February 1603 - 5 January 1675) was a member of the Danish royal family and the consort of Christian II, Prince of Anhalt-Bernburg.
+Eleonore Sophie, Princess of Anhalt-Bernburg (née Princess Eleonore Sophie of Schleswig-Holstein-Sonderburg; 14 February 1603 - 5 January 1675) was a member of the House of Oldenburg and the consort of Christian II, Prince of Anhalt-Bernburg.

 Biography

 Eleonore was born in Sønderborg on 14 February 1603 to John II, Duke of Schleswig-Holstein-Sonderburg, the third son of Christian III of Denmark and Norway and Dorothea of Saxe-Lauenburg, and Agnes Hedwig of Anhalt, the daughter of Joachim Ernest, Prince of Anhalt.

-On 28 February 1625 Eleonore married Prince Christian of Anhalt-Bernburg in Ahrensbök.
-They had fifteen children:
+On 28 February 1625, Eleonore married Prince Christian of Anhalt-Bernburg in Ahrensbök.
+They had fifteen children of which only six lived to mature adulthood: